General Support - WordPress - Where The Plugin Data is Stored

 - The users' files uploaded when working with the plugin are stored in the plugin-specific folder inside the wp-content/uploads directory.

 Data isn't lost after removing the plugin.
-However moving the plugin's data between two different websites can be very difficult because of the IDs associated with each other as the foreign keys.
+However, moving the plugin's data between two different websites can be very difficult because of the IDs associated with each other as foreign keys.

 Before attempting to move a website or make changes to the database, please create a backup.
 Learn more about backing up the WordPress database on WordPress.org.